brookeslawski/pyconturb-pvade/docs/source/index.rst

 PyConTurb is a package that can be used to generate turbulence boxes that are constrained on measurements.
 The type of constraint is flexible, whether it be a spatially varying mean or standard deviation or whether it is constrained directly to a time series.
-To get started, follow the instructions in the :ref:`installation` section, check out the :ref:`overview` and then look at :ref:`examples`.
+To get started, check out :ref:`getting_started`.

 The source code is located
 `here on GitLab <https://gitlab.windenergy.dtu.dk/pyconturb/pyconturb>`_.